-In addition to listing the CMA, member's Plan, and the member's primary care physician or healthcare provider from whom the member receives the majority of care reflective of the chronic condition for which the member was enrolled in a Health Home (e.g. mental health, substance use, etc.), the HHCM must:
+In addition to listing the CMA, member's Plan, and the member's primary care physician or healthcare provider from whom the member receives the majority of care reflective of the chronic condition for which the member was enrolled in a Health Home (e.g. behavioral health, substance use, etc.), the HHCM must:

-- list any other healthcare providers approved by the member for whom full access has been given must be clearly indicated.
-It is appropriate to also list family or significant other(s) for whom the member has authorized full access. - have the page signed and dated by the member (or consenter) and HHCM.
+list any other healthcare providers (e.g., hospital, etc.) approved by the member for whom full access has been given must be clearly indicated.
+It is appropriate to also list family or significant other(s) for whom the member has authorized full access.